GW170817: Scientific importance

-Electromagnetic observations help support the theory that neutron star mergers contribute to rapid neutron capture (r-process) nucleosynthesis—previously assumed to be associated with supernova explosions—and are therefore the primary source of r-process elements heavier than iron, including gold and platinum.
+Analyses of GW170817 provide more information on the dynamics of the mergers of neutron stars.
+Electromagnetic observations indicate that these events are responsible for nucleosynthesis via the rapid neutron capture or r-process—previously assumed to be associated with supernova explosions—and are therefore the primary source of r-process elements heavier than iron, including gold and platinum.
 The first identification of r-process elements in a neutron star merger was obtained during a re-analysis of GW170817 spectra.
-The spectra provided direct proof of strontium production during a neutron star merger.
-This also provided the most direct proof that neutron stars are made of neutron-rich matter.
+The spectra provided direct proof of strontium production during such an event.
 Since then, several r-process elements have been identified in the ejecta including yttrium, lanthanum and cerium.
+However, GW170817 alone is insufficient for ascertaining the yields of the production of heavy elements.